-- Litigation and defense representation in partnership business disputes.
+- Litigation and defense representation in company partnership business disputes.

-Before engaging our business partnership attorneys to draft your partnership agreement it would be helpful to let us know: (1) the contribution of each partner to the business partnership (2) allocation of respective profits and losses, and any draws (3) managing and decision-making duties, and (4) voting rights.
+Before engaging, our attorneys to draft your business partnership agreement it would be helpful to let us know: (1) the contribution of each partner to the business (2) allocation of respective profits and losses, and any draws (3) managing and decision-making duties, and (4) voting rights.

 - You should at least agree upon these basic things before we start drafting your partnership agreement.

-Our Colorado business partnership attorneys serve communities of Denver, Boulder, Aurora, Pueblo, Lakewood, Fort Collins, Englewood, Littleton, Arvada, Brighton, Longmont, Littleton, Centennial, Parker, Castle Rock, Larkspur, Colorado Springs, Greeley, Northglenn, Golden, Breckenridge, and Aspen, Jefferson County, Adams County, Arapahoe County, Boulder County and Douglas County.
+Our Colorado business contract attorneys and partnership lawyers serve business communities of Denver, Boulder, Aurora, Pueblo, Lakewood, Fort Collins, Englewood, Littleton, Arvada, Brighton, Longmont, Littleton, Centennial, Parker, Castle Rock, Larkspur, Colorado Springs, Greeley, Northglenn, Golden, Breckenridge, and Aspen, Jefferson County, Adams County, Arapahoe County, Boulder County and Douglas County.

 - Read more relevant information about a limited liability partnership versus a general partnership.

 - Find out more about breach of contract remedies.